Smartphone use while driving has led to an increase in the number of car accidents as well as an increase in auto insurance rates.

 While there is a dangerous relationship between smartphone use and accident frequency, there is also a rise in accidents ‘without skid marks.’
 This clearly indicates that drivers in such crashes have had no time to react – rather have probably been so distracted that they had no inclination of the danger looming ahead.

 Distracted Driving Car Accidents

 If you or a loved one have been injured in an auto accident due to another driver’s negligence, contact The Hoffmann Law Firm, L.L.C. by calling (314) 361-4242.
-For more than 20 years we have been helping St. Louis car crash victims receive the benefits they need and deserve.
+For 25 years we have been helping St. Louis car crash victims receive the benefits they need and deserve.